Peter Young (activist): Home raids

+Public life since release

 Since his release, Young has been giving speeches, selling merchandise on Earth Crisis's reunion tour, and helping to release a vegan straight edge hip hop compilation.

 Young has also done numerous speaking engagements and continues to be involved in the animal rights movement.
-He has been a featured speaker at animal rights conferences held in the United States and has spoken at animal rights conferences in Europe.
-Young serves as an advisor for the North American Animal Liberation Press Office.
+He has been a featured speaker at animal rights conferences in the United States and has spoken at animal rights conferences in Europe.

-Animal Liberation Front-line

-Young also operates a website named Animal Liberation Front-line.
-The website reportedly is intended to, "report on the Animal Liberation Front (A.L.F.) and all actions for animals carried out above the law."
+Media stunts and appearances

+In 2013, Exvegans.com, a site publicly shaming former vegans, gained national coverage.
+Young took responsibility for the anonymous stunt, which redirected visitors to slaughterhouse footage.

+In 2014, Young carried out another widely covered media stunt with Jetsetting Terrorist, sharing stories of his confrontations with the TSA as a result of being on their “terrorist” list.

+Young has been frequently quoted by the media on stories related to eco-terrorism, including a guest appearance on the Nancy Grace show.
+He was also the lyrical subject of the song By Conscience Compelled by Earth Crisis, a band he credits for motivating his activism years prior.

 Film appearances

 Young had a cameo appearance in the film Bold Native, a film concerned with the topic of animal liberation.
 Young played the role of "Peter" in the film.
 Young has also been featured in documentaries, including Skin Trade, Edge - The Movie, and Speciesism: The Movie.